AHCSS00193

 Plant yourself where your career will grow.

-The AHCSS00068 Certificate III in Horticulture is aimed at giving you the fundamental horticulture skills and knowledge required to use technology in the production horticulture industry.
+The AHCSS00193 Production Horticulture Technology Skill Set is aimed at giving you the fundamental horticulture skills and knowledge required to use technology in the production horticulture industry.

 Subsidised under SkillingSA an SA Government Initiative.
 Eligibility and subsidy criteria apply, please visit www.skills.sa.gov.au